mslosarz/nextrtc-signaling-server/README.md

 - MEDIA_LOCAL_STREAM_CREATED
     * Is posted when signal offerResponse / answerResponse arrives to server
 - MEDIA_STREAMING
-    * Is posted when clients exchanded all required signals to connect themselves by WebRTC
+    * Is posted when clients exchanged all required signals to connect themselves by WebRTC
 - TEXT
-    * Is posted on each text message comming from client
+    * Is posted on each text message coming from client

  To be able to react on event you have to write java class which implements `NextRTCHandler` and has annotation `@NextRTCEventListener`.
 You can customize on what certain event your handler will react by giving it name to annotation `@NextRTCEventListener(UNEXPECTED_SITUATION)`.
 If you are using NextRTC with Spring then your handler should be also annotated with one of Spring stereotype annotations (@Service, @Component ...)